North Elementary School serves 171 students in grades 3-6.

 Percent Eligible For Free Lunch

-North Elementary School's student population of 222 students has stayed relatively flat over five school years.
+North Elementary School's student population of 171 students has declined by 25% over five school years.

-The teacher population of 16 teachers has grown by 23% over five school years.
+The teacher population of 13 teachers has stayed relatively flat over five school years.

 Total Classroom Teachers